yuxiang-gao/2020-JOSS-Gao/paper.md

 ---

 # Summary
 Modeling pedestrian dynamics has a variety of valuable applications, ranging from emergency simulation and urban planning to crowd simulation in video games and movies.
-Pedestrian simulation also plays an important role in developing mobile robots that are capable of navigating crowded human environments in a safe, efficient, and socially appropriate manner; these robots promise to bring practical robotic assistance &mdash such as emergency response, parcel delivery, or guided tours&mdashto our daily lives.
+Pedestrian simulation also plays an important role in developing mobile robots that are capable of navigating crowded human environments in a safe, efficient, and socially appropriate manner; these robots promise to bring practical robotic assistance---such as emergency response, parcel delivery, or guided tours---to our daily lives.
 While robot navigation has been widely studied, *socially acceptable* navigation in crowded environments remains a challenge due to the rich dynamics of social interactions between pedestrians and the limited human data available for training and validating social navigation algorithms.

 Crowd simulation offers an alternate source of data for developing modern machine learning algorithms for social navigation.
 One popular model for pedestrian dynamics is the social force model proposed by @Helbing:1995, suggesting that pedestrian behaviors can be modeled as if they were subject to "social forces."
 To simulate social groups, which constitute most human crowds, @Moussaid:2010 extended this model by introducing additional forces for social groups.